 The Policy is backed by detailed specific requirements for all our sites as part of our Environment, Health & Safety (EHS) management system.
 Our EHS system has been in place for many years and is based on international standards.

-We have a Group-wide goal of zero accidents and a commitment to providing a safe working environment for all our 50,000+ employees and contractors worldwide.
+We are committed to a safe working environment for all our employees and contractors worldwide and have a Group-wide goal of zero accidents.

 Full details of our safety performance can be viewed in our sustainability performance centre .